John F. Shafroth Jr.: Panama and Hawaii

 Following the Japanese attack on Pearl Harbor in December 1941, Shafroth was promoted to the temporary rank of Rear admiral and assumed temporary command of Cruiser Division 3 as substitute for his classmate, Abel T. Bidwell.
-His command consisted of old cruiser Richmond and Trenton, and was originally designated as Task Force for reinforcing of the garrison on Samoa, but before Shafroth could embarked with his command for South Pacific, he was replaced with experienced Rear admiral Frank J. Fletcher in early January 1942.
+His command consisted of the old cruisers Richmond and Trenton, and was originally designated as a Task Force for reinforcing of the garrison on Samoa.
+Before Shafroth could embark and lead his command to the South Pacific, he was replaced with the experienced Rear Admiral Frank J. Fletcher in early January 1942.

 Shafroth was then appointed Commander, Southeast Pacific Area with headquarters in Balboa, Panama Canal Zone.
-The old cruisers Richmond and Trenton were meanwhile replaced with newer ships and transferred to Shafroth's command to his disposal.
-Shafroth also received third cruiser Cruiser, and several additional destroyers and auxiliary vessels at his disposal.
-His area of responsibility was drawn from the Mexico-Guatemala border to the mid-Pacific near Clipperton Island and then southward to the South Pole.
+The old cruisers Richmond and Trenton were meanwhile replaced with newer ships from their original mission and transferred to Shafroth's command.
+Shafroth also received a third cruiser, Concord, and several additional destroyers and auxiliary vessels.
+His area of responsibility extended from the Mexico-Guatemala border to the mid-Pacific near Clipperton Island and then southward to the South Pole.

-Although his area of responsibility was huge and force assigned to his command tiny, it proved to be more than sufficient due to lack of Japanese activity.
-Shafroth then focused on the escort convoy duty and helped transport 4,500 men to Bora Bora in French Polynesia, and another 20,000 troops to New Caledonia and Kanton Island.
+Although his area of responsibility was huge and the force assigned to his command tiny, given the geographical area covered, it proved to be more than sufficient, due to a lack of Japanese activity.
+Shafroth focused on the escorting of convoys and helped transport 4,500 men to Bora Bora in French Polynesia and another 20,000 troops to New Caledonia as well as Kanton Island.

-In December 1942, Shafroth was ordered to Hawaii and was attached to the headquarters of the Pacific Fleet under his old superior, now four-star Admiral Chester Nimitz, who appointed Shafroth to the capacity of Deputy Commander, South Pacific Area under Vice admiral William F. Halsey.
+In December 1942, Shafroth was ordered to Hawaii and was attached to the headquarters of the Pacific Fleet under his old superior, now four-star Admiral Chester Nimitz, who appointed Shafroth to the role of Deputy Commander, South Pacific Area under Vice admiral William F. Halsey.
 While in this capacity, he was co-responsible for the administration of several subordinated commands, including South Pacific Amphibious Force; South Pacific Naval Forces; South Pacific Island Bases; South Pacific Aircraft command and South Pacific Service Squadron.

 Shafroth remained in this capacity until March 1944, when he was appointed Inspector General, Pacific Fleet and Pacific Ocean areas under Nimitz.
-This non-combat duty lasted until December 1944, when he was informed about his new assignment in combat area.
-While in this capacity, he served as a President of the Naval Board of Inquiry for West Loch disaster in May 1944.
+The posting was essentially non-combat duty and lasted until December 1944.
+While in this role, he served as a President of the Naval Board of Inquiry for the West Loch disaster in May 1944.
 For his service with Southeast Pacific Force; South Pacific Area and as Inspector General, Pacific Fleet, he was decorated with Legion of Merit.